Catch Me... I'm in Love

 Catch Me...
-I'm in Love is a 2011 Filipino romantic film starring Sarah Geronimo and Gerald Anderson.
+I'm in Love is a 2011 Filipino romantic comedy film directed by Mae Czarina Cruz and starring Sarah Geronimo and Gerald Anderson.
 It was released on March 23, 2011.
 This was the first team-up of Anderson and Geronimo on the silver screen; both of them already worked in a commercial advertisement.

-They made their second movie of as a pair entitled Won't Last a Day Without You which premiered nationwide November 30, 2011.

 Plot

 Roanne Sanchez (Sarah Geronimo), a young girl with high ideals about romance is assigned to accompany the spoiled son of the president, Enrique "Eric" Rodriguez III (Gerald Anderson) as he goes on an immersion trip.
 Coming from different worlds, the two find much to fight about, but sudden attraction between then soon gets the better of them.